King Charles banknotes enter circulation – here's how to get them

 • £50 note: Alan Turing, the mathematician who was key to cracking the Enigma code, has featured on the £50 note since 2021.
 He replaced Matthew Boulton and James Watt, two key figures of the Industrial Revolution who helped to develop the steam engine.

+Currently, only one woman, Jane Austen, is featured on the back of banknotes.
+MoneyWeek has called on the Bank of England to feature more women.
 Our analysis shows that since the Bank started featuring historical figures in 1970, we have only seen three women, yet 16 men have featured.

-The new Charles III notes will enter circulation gradually, being printed to replace existing notes that are worn.
+Old notes featuring Queen Elizabeth II will remain legal tender and will continue to circulate alongside the new notes featuring Charles III.
+The new banknotes will enter circulation gradually, being printed to replace existing notes that are worn.
 They will also be printed to meet any increase in demand for banknotes.

-“Our approach is in line with guidance from the Royal Household, to minimise the environmental and financial impact of this change”, the Bank of England explains.
+“Our approach is in line with guidance from the Royal Household, to minimise the environmental and financial impact of this change,” the Bank of England explains.

-You can continue to use any existing notes as long as they’re polymer ones, and not the old paper ones.
+So, in other words, there’s nothing for you to do just yet.
+You can continue to use any existing notes as long as they’re polymer ones and not the old paper ones.

-Meanwhile, the Bank has also confirmed that low serial numbered notes will be auctioned off for charity.
+Meanwhile, the Bank has confirmed that low serial numbered notes will be auctioned off for charity.
 These notes are particularly popular with collectors.
 The auctions will take place at Spink and Son over the summer.

-Arnas Savickas, global coordinator of banknotes at Spink, said that "the collector and enthusiast markets are anticipating that this will be one of the biggest charity auctions held for the Bank of England".
+Arnas Savickas, global coordinator of banknotes at Spink, said "the collector and enthusiast markets are anticipating that this will be one of the biggest charity auctions held for the Bank of England".

 Can I still use old paper banknotes?